Lumavate-Team/documentation/docs/2-development.rst

                                      .. figure:: ../images/versioncardhover.PNG
 				        :align: center
 					:width: 400px
-					:alt: Image of a version bar with icons that appear on hover displayed.
+					:alt: Image of a version card with icons that appear on hover displayed.
 This is found on the Container Info page.

 					The version info card displays the version number, label, created at date, number of experiences using the version, and status.